EU, Azerbaijan to hold talks on new agreement in late September | News.az

 EU, Azerbaijan to hold talks on new agreement in late September

-The next stage of talks between Azerbaijan and the European Union on the new strategic partnership agreement will be held in Brussels in late September, first adviser to the head of the EU Delegation to Azerbaijan Denis Daniilidis told Trend Aug.22.
+The next stage of talks between Azerbaijan and the European Union on the new strategic partnership agreement will be held in Brussels in late September.

+The statement came from the first adviser to the head of the EU Delegation to Azerbaijan Denis Daniilidis Aug.22, AzVision.az reports citing Trend.

 The European Council adopted a mandate for the European Commission and the high representative for foreign affairs and security policy to negotiate, on behalf of the EU and its member states, a comprehensive agreement with Azerbaijan in November 2016.